• Skip to main content

 Leaves Falling Off

 The leaves can get thin at the stem and fall off, if the roots are not healthy.
-This is one of the most obvious signs of root rot.
+This is one of the most obvious signs of root rot in cannabis.

 Weak Wilted-Looking Plant